Frances Parkinson Keyes House

 If you like elegance from a bygone era, the New Orleans home of Frances Parkinson Keyes (1885-1970), prolific author best known for Dinner at Antoine’s, is ready for your tour.
 It is located at 1113 Chartres Street.
 Visit its website at www.bkhouse.org for details about scheduling, pricing, and parking, and read her life story at www.knowla.org/entry/647.

 Prior to its ownership by Keyes, the house was the former residence of General Gustav Toutant Beauregard, a controversial officer in the Confederate War who published writings about Civil War battles.

 Restoration of the house began in the 1920s, and continues to be meticulously maintained to this day.
-Keyes lived there from 1945 to 1970, according to the Beauregard-Keyes House website.
+Keyes lived there in her twilight years, from 1945 to 1970.
+According to the Beauregard-Keyes House website:

 “Opposite the old Ursuline Convent on Chartres Street stands the Beauregard-Keyes House.
 The House is now owned by the Keyes Foundation, which was established by late resident Frances Parkinson Keyes, to ensure the preservation of the house and garden which she restored.
 Since the construction of the House in 1826, many different residents have contributed to the stories that make up the fabric of this unique historical site.”